 Tip/Technique Description Example Limit the number of search words specified for greater accuracy in Keep it Short the generation of search results. sascommunity When entering your search, be as specific as possible.
 Avoid generic Be Specific (or vague) references when entering search words.
-BOOK proc sql <or> BOOK jmp</or> Use Quotes Search the words in the exact order specified. "sas hash" <or> "proc sql"</or> Search a Website Have your search results come from a specific website. hash SITE:www.sas.com The asterisk () is used as a placeholder (or wildcard) for unknown Wildcard () words. sas blogs <or> jmp blogs </or> The OR (in all CAPS) tells Google to search either one of several OR <or> </or> words.
-The pipe symbol () can be substituted for the OR. sas OR jmp The AND (CAPS doesn't matter) is the default logical operator that AND <or> and</or> Google uses between two or more words to search web content, and sas AND jmp <or> sas and jmp</or> is therefore not required.
-Specifying 'and' in lowercase or 'AND' in UPPERCASE produces the same results.
-A word not wanted in a search query can be excluded by specifying a - (Minus sign) - (minus sign) before the word.
-Note: A blank space should precede sas -airline <or> jmp -medical</or> a - (minus sign) to avoid confusing it with a hyphenated word.
+BOOK proc sql Use Quotes Search the words in the exact order specified. "sas hash" <or> "proc sql"</or> Search a Website Have your search results come from a specific website. sql SITE:support.sas.com The asterisk () is used as a placeholder (or wildcard) for unknown Wildcard () words. sas blogs The OR (in all CAPS) tells Google to search either one of several OR <or> </or> words.
+The pipe symbol ( ) can be substituted for the OR. sas OR "sas software" The AND is the default logical operator that Google uses between two or more words to search web content, and is therefore not AND required.
+Specifying 'AND' in UPPERCASE produces the same sas AND "user groups" results.
+A word not wanted in a search query can be excluded by specifying a - (minus sign) before the word.
+Note: A blank space should - (Minus sign) precede a - (minus sign) to avoid confusing it with a hyphenated sas -airline <or> sas -shoes</or> word.
 More than one word can be excluded from your search query by Excluding Words specifying a - (minus sign) before each word. sas -airline -shoes Computations Google can perform basic arithmetic computations.
 77 x 119 <or> pi x 7</or>